Wikimedia Commons / Daniel Case

 As far as Hudson Valley benches go, this has to be one of our favorites.â € â € Reposting @countryanthropologyâ € Perfect spot to watch the sun setting over the Catskill Mountains.â € â € #hudsonvalleyhikes #hikevibes #poetswalk #rhinebeck #redhook #riverroad #bardcollefe #catskillsmountains #howiroam #solotravel #climbeverymountain #winterviews #nikond800 #upstate #upstateny #naturalnewyork #catskillsrock #exploreupstate #scenichudsonvalley #outside_project #hvmag #hvlocal

-After a hearty breakfast, get your legs moving on the picturesque Poet’s Walk.
+After a hearty breakfast in Red Hook, get your legs moving on the picturesque Poet’s Walk.
 The sprawling two miles of trails weave through woods and grassy hills.
-The destination is ideal for anyone who enjoys reading from the likes of Wordsworth or Coleridge, since the hillsides look just like a scene from a Romantic poem.
+The Hudson Valley destination is ideal for anyone who enjoys reading from the likes of Wordsworth or Coleridge, since the hillsides look just like a scene from a Romantic poem.
 Who knows?
 As you meander along the path, you may be inspired to jot down a stanza or two yourself.

 776 River Road